Updated: Dec 6, 2022

 I was familiar with the idea that there were different voices of criticism, judgment, or praise in my own mind.
 What I wasn’t familiar with was the idea that I had a choice about whether or not to believe what those voices had to say.
 In the past I’d always heard those thoughts and listened, now I began to question their validity in the first place.
 This was a slow gentle process.
 There were plenty of times when I believed the thoughts, “hurry up, no good, you are late, you are…” and found myself needlessly rushing, pushing, or anxious, but with time and the fact that the thoughts, though different in exact content, were saying almost exactly the same thing over and over with different words, I began to find some freedom.
 It was stunning in its simplicity.

 Meditation, that old friend that I found during a grief-filled divorce, continued to be an incredible teacher.
 After my divorce I did not continue meditating regularly.
-Once my crisis moment passed I abandoned it until I got my homework assignment from our first women’s group–mediate for five minutes everyday.
+Once my crisis moment passed I abandoned it until I got my homework assignment from my meditation teacher: mediate for five minutes everyday.
 This seemed really easy.
 “5 minutes,” I thought, “that’s nothing!”

 In fact it was at first incredibly challenging.
 I was amazed by how hard it was to have the discipline to sit still for five minutes daily.
 There was always something more urgent, pressing, or fun to do.
 However, once I conquered the hurdle of whatever reasons my mind came up with for why I should not sit still, I loved it.
 5 minutes quickly grew to 10, 10 to 15, and 15 to 20 or 30.